ryancalleja/spring-0auth/README.md

 ## Improvements ##

-* Identify from where the login is coming from Facebook or Github, show data abse don social login.
+* Identify from where the login is coming from Facebook or Github, show data based on social login.
 * Remove webjars, and add client module on its own.
 * Remove starter packs for spring-boot and include only dependencies required.